For Seattle restaurants in the coronavirus era, the new normal is delivery and dread

 We weren’t just being cavalier — pretty much everyone I know works in the restaurant industry or has many friends who do, and supporting them seemed more important than keeping our social distance.
 The Facebook group Seattle Restaurant Support sprang up to urge people to go out, and thousands quickly joined.
 Restaurants may be capitalist enterprises, but the Seattle network of them is also a close-knit community, and that sense of connection extends to its legion of fans.
 We know how much our favorite chefs, baristas, bartenders and servers care, and we know the caring of those who gather the mushrooms and tend to the oysters and grow the asparagus, too — we can taste the love.

 Now Seattle’s the center of a pandemic — that’s the official term, with its shades of pandemonium and panic.
 All of our restaurants and bars have been officially closed, effective immediately, for at least two weeks’ time, and it seems almost certain it’ll be longer.
 New York, New Jersey, Connecticut and probably more by the time you read this have followed suit, but here at the U.S. epicenter of the virus, things are most dire.
-As Gov. Jay Inslee said this morning, we represent just 2% of the population, but 20% of the infections.
+As Gov. Jay Inslee said Monday, we represent just 2% of the population, but 20% of the infections.
 He listed different kinds of places now forbidden with a chilling specificity: bars and taverns, food courts and wine-tasting rooms, ice-cream parlors and coffee shops.
 The governor on the radio, intoning that ice-cream parlors are no more — what world is this?
 “This is bigger than all of us,” he said.
 “Normal is not in our game plan.”

-Please note right away that many of our favorite places are still making food for delivery and take-out, from tony Canlis to French-homey Cafe Presse.
+Please note right away that many of our favorite places are still making food for delivery and takeout, from tony Canlis to French-homey Cafe Presse.
 If you’re here in this nearly unfathomably bizarre new Seattle, and you aren’t in a high-risk group, and you have the means, you can and should help at least some restaurant workers stay employed with your patronage.
-While introducing the governor this morning, King County Executive Dow Constantine implored everyone to stay home and “hunker down,” but also to help the industry by getting delivery and take-out.
+While introducing the governor this morning, King County Executive Dow Constantine implored everyone to stay home and “hunker down,” but also to help the industry by getting delivery and takeout.
 “I’m urging everyone to patronize their local restaurants and coffee shops,” he said, “at a safe distance.”

 The messaging is confusing, as is everything now, but you still need to eat — if you go to the grocery store or to pick up food, take all precautions.
 Pharmacies remain in operation, too.
 Don’t touch your face.
 Wash your hands a thousand times before and after, until they barely exist.
 “If we are living a normal life right now,” he said, “we’re not doing our job as Washingtonians.”
 If you are in a high-risk group, please keep your self-quarantine as thorough as humanly possible, and I’m so sorry for your fear and isolation.
 (Hi Mom!
 I miss you.
 We will get through this.
 We will hug again.)